Level 5 extension until March 5th: officials consider ban on all non-essential travel into State

 Senior officials are to examine whether there could be a legal ban on no-essential travel into the State, which could apply to a subset of countries or more generally.

-The Cabinet was briefed on the proposals from the Senior Officials Group – a group of high ranking civil servants who examine the implications of Covid policy - this morning, which is not under consideration for approval by the Ministers today and remains at an exploratory stage, Government sources said.
+The Cabinet was briefed on the proposals to be examined by the Senior Officials Group – a group of high ranking civil servants who examine the implications of Covid policy – this morning, which are not under consideration for approval by the Ministers today and remain at an exploratory stage, Government sources said.

-The officials will also consider engaging with airlines about the advertisement of flights that would involve passengers breaking rules on no-essential travel overseas.
+The officials will also consider engaging with airlines about the advertisement of flights that would involve passengers breaking rules on non-essential travel overseas.

-Meanwhile Cabinet is expected to agree to extend the current Level 5 restrictions until March 5ah.
+Meanwhile Cabinet is expected to agree to extend the current Level 5 restrictions until March 5th.

 Main points of travel proposals